How I Created My Own Personal URL Shortener

 Before setting up your URL shortener service, ensure you have the following things in place as i won’t be covering them here:

-To create one, head to your Cloudflare dashboard and click on the Workers & Pages tab.
-You will be greeted with a screen like this:
+To create one, go to your Cloudflare dashboard and open Workers & Pages.

 Workers & Pages

-You can create your own KV namespace by clicking on the Workers KV tab in your Cloudflare dashboard and clicking on Create a Namespace and giving it a name.
+You can create a KV namespace from the Workers KV tab in the dashboard.
+Just click Create namespace and give it a name.

-To create one head to your Cloudflare dashboard and click on the R2 tab, and create a Buclet, which is basically a “folder”.
+To create a bucket, head to your Cloudflare dashboard and click on the R2 tab, and create a Buclet, which is basically a “folder”.
 Give it a name, set region to Automatic and click on Create Bucket.

 You are now able to upload files to your bucket.